 The appliance industry is characterized by intense competition among manufacturers of appliances, which has resulted in an ongoing consolidation, where regional players are becoming more global and seek to benefit from economies of scale.
 The Group's efforts to continuously optimize operations are therefore essential in maintaining a competitive advantage.
 Electrolux focuses on the automation and modernization of existing facilities to ensure a competitive production footprint and effective cost structure.
 If projects to optimize operations cannot be executed according to plan, the Group's ability to achieve continuous improvement may be affected.

 Talent and teamship

 Teamship is the Electrolux way of working.
 It’s about setting aligned goals, collaboration and being a learning organization.
 It is also about engagement and passion regarding outstanding consumer experiences.
 Dedicated employees and leaders with the right skills play a crucial role in Electrolux achieving its vision and targets.
-It is therefore a prerequisite for the Group to attract and maintain competences and employees through its way of working or through well-functioning teams.
+It is therefore a prerequisite for the Group to attract and retain competence and employees through its way of working or through well-functioning teams.
 Wherever Electrolux operates in the world, the company needs to apply the same high standards and principles of conduct.
 Electrolux has a global Ethics Program, encompassing both ethics training and a whistle-blowing system – the Electrolux Ethics Helpline.
-Being a global company, the Group must ensure and nurture a collaborative culture in the organization to support continued execution and growth of its global operations.
+Being a global company, the Group must ensure and nurture a collaborative culture in the organization to support the continued execution and growth of its global operations.